Though She Be But Little: Short Stories and the Fierce Women Who Write Them

 HOST

-MOLLY SENTALL HAILE’s short fiction and nonfiction have appeared in The North Carolina Literary Review, Oxford American, The Cincinnati Review, and elsewhere.
+MOLLY SENTELL HAILE’s short fiction and nonfiction have appeared in The North Carolina Literary Review, Oxford American, The Cincinnati Review, and elsewhere.
 She was awarded the Doris Betts Fiction Prize, is a Pushcart and O. Henry Award nominee, and her work received a notable designation in The Best American Nonrequired Reading.
 She holds an M.F.A. in fiction from UNCG and currently teaches creative writing classes for people with cancer, survivors, and caregivers at Hirsch Wellness Network in Greensboro.